MrDevel0per/SkierScribbler/README.md

 ![iPadOS Compatibility - SwiftUI](https://img.shields.io/badge/iPadOS_Compatibility-SwiftUI-white)
 ![Mac Compatibility - Mac Catalyst](https://img.shields.io/badge/macOS_Compatibility-Mac_Catalyst-blue)
 # Welcome!
-This is SkierScribbler - the official app of https://skierscribbler.com, your source for AHS news.
-This app was build by @MrDevel0per (Owen) and @xxmtgxx.
+This is SkierScribbler - the official app of https://skierscribbler.com, your source for [AHS](aspenk12.net) news.
+This app was build by [@MrDevel0per](https://github.com/MrDevel0per) (Owen).
 ## The App
 The app scrapes https://SkierScribbler.com with help from [SwiftSoup](https://github.com/scinfu/swiftsoup).
 Owen is the CEO/CTO/CDO (chief dev officer) of OCA Creations LLC, so the app is published on the [App Store under his company](APP_STORE_LINK_HERE).
 It aims to follow the UI of the website as closely as possible, and includes the following features:
 ### Features